havarhagelund/cdp-group-4-metaito-2024/README.md

 The structure of the project is as follows:

-- src - Contains all the source code
+- src - Contains all the source
+    - app - Contains the main app
     - components - Contains all the components
     - pages - Contains all the pages
     - styles - Contains all the styles

-  - utils - Contains all the utility functions
+- public - Contains all the public files (fonts, etc...)

 <h2 id="colab">🤝 Collaborators</h2>